Frenzoid/SimpleRAG/README.md

 ```
 ⚡ ~ python main.py
-Loading documents from data
-Found 2 documents.
-Split 2 documents into 785 chunks.
 Loading embeddings model: sentence-transformers/all-mpnet-base-v2
-Loading existing database from chroma
-Enter your query: What is IAM in AWS?
-Found 3 results.
-Generating answer using model: meta-llama/Llama-3.1-8B, method HUGGINFACE PIPELINE
-Loading checkpoint shards: 100%|██████████████████████████████████████████████████████████████████████| 4/4 [00:02<00:00,  1.61it/s]
+Loading LLM model: unsloth/Llama-3.2-3B-Instruct
 Device set to use cpu
-Answer:

-    Identity and Access Management (IAM) is a service that helps an administrator securely control access to AWS resources.
-IAM administrators control who can be authenticated (i.e. who has an identity), and who has permission (i.e. authorization) to do what.
-IAM is an authorization service.
-IAM does not authenticate users.
-Instead, IAM works with your identity provider (IdP) to authenticate users.
-IAM works with your IdP to authenticate users.
-IAM is an authorization service.
-IAM does not authenticate users.
-Instead, IAM works with your identity provider (IdP) to authenticate users.
-IAM works with your IdP to authenticate users.
-IAM is an authorization service.
-IAM does not authenticate users.
-Instead, IAM works with your identity provider (IdP) to authenticate users.
-IAM works with your IdP to authenticate users.
-IAM is an authorization service.
-IAM does not authenticate users.
-Instead, IAM works with your identity provider (IdP) to authenticate users.
-IAM works with your IdP to authenticate users.
-IAM is an authorization service.
-IAM does not authenticate users.
-Instead, IAM works with your identity provider (IdP) to authenticate users.
-IAM works with your IdP to authenticate users.
-IAM is an authorization service.
-IAM does not authenticate use
-rs.
-Instead, IAM works with your identity provider (IdP) to authenticate users.
-IAM works with your IdP to authenticate users.
-IAM is an authorization service.
-IAM does not authenticate users.
-Instead, IAM works with your identity
+Parsing PDFs from pdfs
+Converted The_Linux_Users_Guide.pdf to The_Linux_Users_Guide.md
+Converted serverless-core.pdf to serverless-core.md
+Loading documents from data
+Found 2 documents with extension *md.
+Split 2 documents into 1347 chunks.
+Deleting old database at chroma
+Creating new database at chroma
+Enter your query ( type 'exit' to exit ): what is IAM in AWS?
+Found 6 results.
+Generating answer using model: unsloth/Llama-3.2-3B-Instruct, method HUGGINFACE PIPELINE
+LAMEGPT:

+AWS Identity and Access Management (IAM) is a service that helps you securely control access to AWS resources.
+It allows you to manage users, groups, roles, and their permissions.
+IAM enables fine-grained access by defining policies to specify which actions are allowed or denied for specific resources.
+With features like multi-factor authentication (MFA) and temporary credentials, IAM enhances security.
+It supports identity federation, allowing external users to access AWS without creating IAM users.
+IAM is essential for managing secure access and ensuring compliance in AWS environments.
 ```

 ## Contributing